ShepherdOnline/ShepherdHistory/_posts/2017-03-11-hanson-hardware-closing.md

 I stopped by the Hardware Store a few weeks ago and talked to Brian.
 We talked a lot about how much Shepherd has changed in the 34 years that his store has been business.
 Especially the businesses that have come and gone.

-I wanted to wish Brian the best as he get closer to shutting his doors for good on the store, and begins a new chapter in his life.
+I wanted to wish Brian the best as he gets closer to shutting his doors for good on the store, and begins a new chapter in his life.

 <em>Do you have a message or a favorite memory involving Brian or Hanson Hardware that you would like to share?
 Or thoughts on how Shepherd has changed in the last thirty years?
 Share in the comments.</em>